carpentries-incubator/data-harvesting-for-agriculture/setup.md

 <hr>

-### Launching the programs from the USB drive (Mac)
-Macs won't allow you to run software from a USB drive the way Windows will, but we've copied the installation files here to save you the downloading time.

-For Macs, you can follow the instructions at ["Installing R and R Studio on a Mac"](https://data-carpentry-for-agriculture.github.io/trial-lesson/10-Installing-R-on-Mac/index.html), but instead of downloading from the Internet, look in the DataHarvestingMac folder for your files.

 ### Manual installation in advance
 If you'd like to get started before the workshop, and don't mind the download and installation time, you can also follow the manual installation instructions available here: